georgek42/rpi-hadoop-wip/README.md

 | hadoop-slave3-controller-XXXXX  | 1/1   | Running |
 | hadoop-slave4-controller-XXXXX  | 1/1   | Running |

-Now we can run a map reduce job!
+Now we are ready for the next step.

 ### Running a Map Reduce Job
 ```sh